 - wp_usermeta: Stores meta information of users.

-- wp_posts: Custom post types, pages data and post data is stored in this table.
+- wp_posts: Custom post types, page data, and post data are stored in this table.

-- wp_comments: This tables store comments placed on your site.
+- wp_comments: This table stores comments placed on your site.

-- wp_terms: Tags and categories for both posts and links are stored here.
+- wp_terms: Tags and categories for posts and links are stored here.

 - wp_term_relationships: This stores the relationship between the members of wp_terms.

-- wp_links: This stores blogroll links that are depreciated but can be activated using Link Manager.
+- wp_links: This stores depreciated blogroll links that can be activated using Link Manager.

 - wp_options: Options set in admin are stored here.